 In 2009, Howard Georgeson was selected as the next Chief of Police.
 Chief Georgeson had 26 years policing experience with the Prince Albert Police Service, retiring to take on the new challenges of leading the Weyburn Police Service.
 Under Chief Georgeson the Weyburn Police Service implemented the major transition in records management, upgrading to the RCMP PROS data base allowing for quick and efficient sharing of crime related data.
 Chief Georgeson retired from the Weyburn Police Service in 2011, moving to a leadership role in the Provincial 9-1-1 radio network.

 2015 saw the introduction of Conducted Energy Weapons (CEW), also known as the TASER, providing an additional tool and use of force option in dealing with high-risk situations.
-Weyburn Police Service officially joined the Combined Traffic Services Saskatchewan in conjunction with Weyburn RCMP Traffic Services, Estevan Police Service, Estevan RCMP Traffic Services, and the Saskatchewan Highway Patrol.
+Weyburn Police Service officially joined the Combined Traffic Services Saskatchewan in conjunction with Weyburn RCMP Traffic Services, Estevan Police Service, Estevan RCMP Traffic Services, and the Saskatoon Police Service.

 The service also joined additional social media platforms including Instagram and Youtube.